jayalcock/Garmin-Connect-Data-Downloader/CSV_STORAGE_CHANGES.md

 ## Benefits of This Approach

 - **Easier Data Analysis**: Having all data in a single file makes it simpler to analyze trends over time
-- **Better Backup Protection**: Daily backups in iCloud provide protection against data corruption
+- **Better Backup Protection**: Daily backups in Nextcloud provide protection against data corruption
 - **Backward Compatibility**: Original date-specific files are kept in an archive
 - **More Efficient Storage**: Avoids duplication of header information in multiple files

-The system now appends new data to the existing CSV file each day while maintaining daily backups in iCloud for additional safety.
+The system now appends new data to the existing CSV file each day while maintaining daily backups in Nextcloud for additional safety.